 After completing the course, students

-- Can use French in simple everyday situations, e.g. compose simple messages
+- Can use French in simple everyday contexts

-- Can express themselves in the past tense (passé composé) and the future tense, both orally and in writing
+- Can express themselves in the present tense, both orally and in writing

-- Are acquainted with the French culture and can use, e.g., the most common polite expressions
+- Have been introduced to the French culture and customs, including the most common polite expressions

-The main topics and language use situations: introductions, leisure time, travel, expressing wishes and opinions,describing people and the living environment, asking for and giving directions, errands and other general matters
+The main topics and language use situations: introductions, hobbies and preferences, accommodation, travel, asking for and giving directions, errands and other general matters

-- The present tense, the simple future tense, the passé composé, the simple past
+- The present tense and the simple future tense

-Hirschprung, Nathalie & Tricot, Tony : Cosmopolite 1 Méthode de français Niveau A1, Hachette 2017 (latter part of the book)
+Hirschprung, Nathalie & Tricot, Tony : Cosmopolite 1 Méthode de français Niveau A1, Hachette 2017 (first part of the book)

 Mater & Mathieu-Benoit : Cosmopolite 1 Cahier d’activités, Hachette 2017

-Digiversion: Textbook and excercise book, a DVD-ROM with video material and audio recordings of the textbook dialogues and texts.
+Digiversion: Textbook and exercise book, tape recordings of the units and video reports.
 The product is a card, that contains the code for the digiversion and can be bought from a bookstore.

 A glossary (French–Finnish–English) for the textbook chapters, as well as a brief outline of the grammar (both in Moodle), will be used as supplementary material for both the book and the digiversion.

 Based on the aspects mentioned under the course objectives.
-Continuous evaluation: small review tests or a final examination, depending on the group, regular participation in classroom work (75 %), completion of the home assignments.
+Continuous evaluation: small review tests or a final examination, depending on the group, regular participation in classroom work, completion of the home assignments.